datasciencesg/workshops/LearnItYourself/Readme.md

 Simply navigate to https://github.com/datasciencesg/workshops/tree/master/LearnItYourself/Beginners

 **Note:** We only have the beginner topics ready for now.
-But do also not that while some courses/bootcamps might think that some topics are advance, we might have them in the beginners topic.
+But do also note that while some courses/bootcamps might think that some topics are advance, we might have them in the beginner topics.